adrianrdntnu/IDATA2304-Project-Group13/README.md

 ## Theory and technology

 ### Data simulation, processing, and visualization
 * For data simulation we have used the java class Random.
 Here we use the method nextGaussian, to get a random normal distributed number.
 This way we can create some randomness/deviation to the "sensor reading" without changing the mean (actual temp/humidity/co2 value).
 To process the data, we chose to store the data in a BST, which we added methods for extracting highest and lowest values.
+This was later changed to a List.
 We have used JavaFX for our application and Line Chart for visualization.

 ### Connections to other subjects
 * Storing values in a BST is something we learned in IDATA2302 Algorithms and datastructures.
 This tree structure makes the runtime of finding the lowest and highest value shorter.
 Using nextGaussian has a slight connection to what we learn in ISTA1003 Statistics, as we learn to work with normal distributed data.